compsoc-edinburgh/website/_pages/events.md

 # Note that you may also need to edit _includes/event-calender.html
 ---

 Student Tech Meetups (STMUs) are usually every third Wednesday of the month.
+We also host our annual hackathon: [Hack the Burgh](http://hacktheburgh.com).

 Below you can find the upcoming events, but for a list of all events, visit our [Google Calendar](https://calendar.google.com/calendar/embed?title=CompSoc%20Calendar&showPrint=0&showCalendars=0&mode=AGENDA&height=600&wkst=1&bgcolor=%23FFFFFF&src=comp-soc.com_1k2f1gda8js9nav1ilr5g5h6vk%40group.calendar.google.com&color=%23182C57&ctz=Europe%2FLondon).